RobinGhosh64/python-flask-test/README.md

     --name $APP_SERVICE_NAME \
     --linux-fx-version "PYTHON|3.9.12" --sku B1

-Deploying the python code to Azure via AZ cli
+# Deploying the python code to Azure via AZ cli

-# Change these values to the ones that you want to use
-# Then run the commands as follows:
+Change these values based on your instance name and resource group Then run the command as follows:

 RESOURCE_GROUP_NAME='my-rsg-1'
 APP_SERVICE_NAME='testforrobinpython'